-Fatherlessness as a Risk Factor for Suicide: An Attachment Theory Perspective
+Fatherlessness as a Risk Factor for Suicide among Nursing Students in Indonesia: An Attachment Theory Perspective

 Authors